tsackton/taelgarverse/docs/campaigns/dunmari-frontier/session-notes/session-73-dufr.md

 - The [Dunmar Fellowship](<../../../people/pcs/dunmar-fellowship/dunmar-fellowship.md>) experiences haunting visions after defeating the ice maiden.
 - [Seeker](<../../../people/pcs/dunmar-fellowship/seeker.md>) eats remnants of magical ice; the party enters a mysterious, shifting library
 - The party finds a shifting doorway leading to an endless corridor and an empty throne room.
-- They manipulate the dreamworld with their thoughts, encounter a clockwork cat, and follow a giant hand, before using collective dreaming to capture the [phasing stone](<../../../things/magic-items/phasing-stones.md>) in the [Portable Hole](<../treasure/portable-hole.md>).
+- They manipulate the [Dreamworld](<../../../cosmology/dreamworld.md>) with their thoughts, encounter a clockwork cat, and follow a giant hand, before using collective dreaming to capture the [phasing stone](<../../../things/magic-items/phasing-stones.md>) in the [Portable Hole](<../treasure/portable-hole.md>).
-- Having defeated the dream creature [Kurome](<../../../people/other-nonhumans/kurome.md>), the party seems to awaken in [Hralgar's library](<../../../gazetteer/sentinel-range/hralgar-s-palace.md>).
+- Having defeated the dream creature [Kurome](<../../../people/other-nonhumans/kurome.md>), the party seems to awaken in [Hralgar's library](<../../../gazetteer/central-highlands/hralgar-s-palace.md>).
 - Realizing they're still dreaming and slowly freezing to death, they wake up for real and warm themselves before gathering information at Hralgar's library and departing.

 ### Timeline
-- Nov 24, 1748 DR, afternoon: Venture to the library, and find their way to the [Dreamworld](<../../../cosmology/multiverse/echo-realms/dreamworld.md>), where they encounter the tricks of [Kurome](<../../../people/other-nonhumans/kurome.md>).
+- Nov 24, 1748 DR, afternoon: Venture to the library, and find their way to the [Dreamworld](<../../../cosmology/dreamworld.md>), where they encounter the tricks of [Kurome](<../../../people/other-nonhumans/kurome.md>).
 Recover the phasing stone, returning to a dream version of the real world.
 Wake themselves up before freezing to death.
 Record information from [Hralgar](<../../../people/giants/hralgar.md>)'s library about skyships.
 Depart to return to the crash of [Vindristjarna](<../../../things/ships/vindristjarna.md>) at dusk, with [Hralgar](<../../../people/giants/hralgar.md>)'s wind blessing.

 ## Narrative
 We begin as the party finishes a short rest, warmed by [Delwath](<../../../people/pcs/dunmar-fellowship/delwath.md>)'s hot drinks.
 During the rest, visions of the cold thoughts and memories of the ice maiden, recently killed, haunt the visions of the party.